RedKite47/RedKite47/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - ⚡ Fun fact: ...
-https://www.webfx.com/tools/emoji-cheat-sheet/
+- 😄 Pronouns: She/Her
+- ⚡ Fun fact: I'm an expert at turning it off and on again https://www.webfx.com/tools/emoji-cheat-sheet/
 -->